RobotComponents/RobotComponents-Documentation/docs/Robot Components/Categories/Controller Utility/Set Digital Input.md

 layout: default
 title: Set Digital Input
 nav_order: 7
+parent: Controller Utility
+grand_parent: RC Categories
 ---

 ## Description

-[Controller Utility]({{ site.baseurl }}{% link docs/Robot Components/Categories/Controller Utility/index.md %}): This component changes the state of a defined digital input from an ABB IRC5 robot controller in Realtime.
+[Controller Utility]({{ site.baseurl }}{% link docs/Robot Components/Categories/Controller Utility/Controller Utility.md %}): This component changes the state of a defined digital input from an ABB IRC5 robot controller in Realtime.

 Note: The Access Levels of the defined digital input needs to be set to “all” in the robot controller for this component to work.